Tips for Breastfeeding Twins

 - Lying down.
 Lying on your back, put two pillows under your head and shoulders.
 Cradle a baby in each arm, with their bodies on top of yours, their knees meeting in the center.
 You will need pillows at your sides to support your arms.

 While the typical cue-(or demand-) feeding approach could be too tiring for mothers of twins, the babies may not thrive on a rigid schedule.
-Somewhere in between is a feeding routine that will work for your family, one that meets the needs of the babies and lets the parents get enough rest.
+Somewhere in between is a feeding routine that will work for your family, one that meets the needs of the breastfeeding twins and lets the parents get enough rest.
 Bringing babies into bed with you may be the only way to get enough sleep.